MOSTAFA1172m/Pyramidal-Lucas-kanade-optical-flow/README.md

 # Pyramidal Lucas-Kanade Optical Flow
 Project Overview
 This project implements the Pyramidal Lucas-Kanade Optical Flow algorithm to estimate motion between consecutive video frames.
-By leveraging image pyramids and iterative refinement, the algorithm accurately tracks pixel displacements across multiple resolutions, handling both small and large motions.
-The implementation uses Python, OpenCV, and NumPy, with visualization of motion fields using quiver plots.
+By leveraging image pyramids and iterative refinement, the algorithm tracks pixel displacements across multiple resolutions, handling both small and large motions.
+The implementation uses Python, OpenCV, and NumPy, with motion fields visualized using quiver plots.
 The project was tested on the Dimetrodon sequence from the Middlebury Vision repository.
 Features

 Computes optical flow using the Lucas-Kanade method with a pyramidal approach.